 What exactly is ratatouille?

 Traditionally, it is a stew of French origin that is often made at the end of summer to capitalize on the freshness of summer vegetables before the season changes.
+Freshness is the key with ratatouille.
+You want to use only fresh vegetables in season.

 What’s ratatouille made of?